gradientinstitute/fastfair/README.md

     curl https://archive.ics.uci.edu/ml/machine-learning-databases/communities/communities.names --output data/communities.names
     poetry shell

 You should now be ready to use the models and measures.
+If you use the `requirements.txt` file, replace the `poetry install` and `poetry shell` commands with those appropriate for your choice of tools.

 ## Running the code